xrrocha/word-scrambler/README.md

 Here:

-- The name of target class to be "extended" is prepended to the function name
+- The name of the target class to be "extended" is prepended to the function name
 - Inside the function, `this` refers to the target instance of the "extended" class
-- The function's return type is specified by the trailing `: Regex`.
+- The function's return type is specified by the trailing "`: Regex`."
 In Kotlin types are specified _after_ variable names.

 ## More on Crispness